What Language Is The Torah Written In?

 Scholarly Perspectives on Religious Interpretation

-Richard Elliott examines the Mosaic Law and its interpretation, focusing on periods like the Babylonian captivity and Persian Empire.
+Richard Elliott examines the Mosaic Law and its interpretation, focusing on periods like the Babylonian captivity and the Persian Empire.
 Franz V. explores Islamic methodology, offering insights into interpreting religious texts, including works like “tafsir al-Qur’an bi-l-Kitab.”

 Carol Ann and Joel S. highlight the importance of language and textual analysis in religious practice and liturgical traditions.
 Thomas L. enhances our understanding of religious legal systems and their relevance in modern society through collaborative scholarly efforts.